usagimaru/RePoof/README.md

 - Processing when a user aborts a drag with the Escape key
 - Branch processing when a user drags a tile that cannot be removed
 - Coverage of tile types that can be registered in the Dock

+## Is there a more accurate way to detect Dock tile drags than mouse event monitoring?

+Mouse event monitoring is inaccurate for detecting tile dragging.
+To catch it accurately, we need to know that we are dragging a tile reliably.

+I thought I could get that information from the NSPasteboard for dragging, but that failed shortly after.
+According to Yoink's development blog, the NSPasteboard for dragging in the Dock is built with a unique name (as private), so it cannot be viewed by outside processes.

+I have tried it, but could not get any useful information from it.

+[Yoink: the Dock’s Stacks and iTunes files [UPDATE]](https://blog.eternalstorms.at/2011/11/29/yoink-the-docks-stacks-and-itunes-files/)